p1utoze/awesome-toolyard/README.md

 - [Anvil](https://anvil.works/)- Build web apps with nothing but Python.
 - [Python Anywhere](https://www.pythonanywhere.com/)- Host, run, and code Python in the cloud!
 - [Python Tutor](http://pythontutor.com/)- Visualize Python code execution in your Web browser.
+- [Python Tutorial to learn Web Scraping](https://realpython.com/beautiful-soup-web-scraper-python/)-This is a website to learn web scraping using beautiful soup module in Python

 ### GO Lang